Where we are based:

 We also support CAT students who live outside of London and train with partnership circus schools across the UK.
 These students have their training provided by schools in Sheffield (Greentop circus), Birmingham (CircusMash), Nottingham (Tuyo) Brighton ( The Circus Project) and Manchester (Circus House).
 External CAT students are supported by their lead practitioners at their training school and the National Centre for Circus Arts.
 Support for our external students differs per student/per school, through personalised arrangements with their practitioners and families.
 Recruitment for external CAT students is done each June.
 If you are interested in becoming a CAT and are currently a member of one of our partnership schools please contact the lead practitioners at your centre.
 For Youth Circus groups that would like to become partnership school, please contact Participation team at the National Circus.

-Applications are due to open early April 2020 for more information click here
+Applications are now open for more information click here